FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - Put all stones (> 50) in a bowl. (also called "central stash")
 - Place the dice tray centrally.
-- Place the game counter (a D10) in the center and set it to 1.
+- Place the game counter dice (D10) in the center and set it to 1.
-- Place the 🦄 (Einhorn) centrally e.g. next to the D10.
+- Place the 🦄 (Einhorn) centrally between dice tray and central stash.
-- Each player receives 3 standard D6 (numbers 1-6) dice, a card with the roll-result overview and 6 stones to start with.
+- Each player receives 3x six sided dice (D6), a card with the roll-result overview and 6 stones.

 **Agree on the win condition**